neurobioinfo/Segregation_SV/README.md

 Finally for each consensus CNV, sample counts are broken down into affected vs nonaffected and family vs non-family, for each family as defined by an input pedigree file

-# Notes:
+## Notes:
 - At each step, CNV merging proceeds iteratively from smallest to largest, to ensure that small CNVs are not accidentally excluded.
 - Pedigree file format is described [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format)
-- The config file (specified with command argument -cfg|--config_file) can be used to very precisely tailor the variant merging rules.
+- The config file (specified with command argument `-cfg|--config_file`) can be used to very precisely tailor the variant merging rules.
 Different RO values can be set for each variant merging step (steps 1-3 above), as well as for different variant types (deletion, duplication, inversion and translocation) within each merging step.
 - Variant merging for translocations is not supported.
 Any such variants are simply passed along intact through all merging steps into the final outputs, though if >1 sample has a called translocation with _exactly_ the same boundaries, this will be reflected in the final sample counts for that variant.
-- Annotations included by default are:
+- Annotations included by default are: DGV_inclusive, DGV_stringent, 1000 Genomes SV, Segmental Duplications (UCSC), Micro Exons, RepeatMaster (UCSC), RefSeq Genes, RefSeq Genes exons.
+Default annotations are loaded as a python pickle. _GRCh37 ONLY_
+- Python pickle-based annotation not tested on many different systems; may cause fatal errors in some configurations.
+Should this occur, annotation can simply be skipped using the `-eda|--exclude_default_annotations` command switch.
+Alternately, users can supply their own custom annotations (in .bed or .bedpe format) using the `-a|--custom_annotation_file` argument.